DevExpress/devextreme-reactive/packages/dx-react-grid/docs/reference/editing-state.md

 Describes uncommitted changes made to the grid data.

-A value with the following shape:

 Field | Type | Description
 ------|------|------------
-added? | Array&lt;any&gt; | An array of rows to be created. changed? | { [key: number &#124; string]: any } | An associated array that stores changes made to existing data.
+added? | Array&lt;any&gt; | An array of rows to be created. changed? | { [string]: any } | An associated array that stores changes made to existing data.
 Each array item specifies changes made to a row.
 The item's key specifies the associated row's ID. deleted? | Array&lt;number &#124; string&gt; | An array of IDs representing rows to be deleted.

 ## Plugin Developer Reference